abbydata/3mtt_Projects/Hr-dashboard-project-on-powerbi/readme.md

 The dashboard reveals that employee attrition is a meaningful business concern, with an overall attrition rate of approximately 16%.
 The highest attrition is observed among younger employees under 30, single employees, and employees in the Sales department, particularly Sales Representatives.
 Employees living farther from work also show elevated turnover, while lower work-life balance scores are associated with higher attrition.
 The analysis also suggests that compensation is not strongly aligned with performance, indicating an opportunity to review salary structures and career progression practices.

 ### Business Problem
-HR teams often lack a consolidated view of workforce health, making it difficult to identify which employee groups are most at risk of leaving and where retention actions should be prioritized.
+HR teams often lack a consolidated view of workforce health, making it difficult to identify which employee groups are most at risk of leaving and where retention actions should be prioritised.

 ### Key Questions
 - Which employee segments experience the highest attrition?